The Amazing Race 7: Development and filming

-Host Phil Keoghan greeted teams at the check-in mat midway through Leg 8 to hand them their next clue, marking the first time on The Amazing Race that teams stepped on the check in mat only to be handed their next clue, or to have their next clue handed to them by Keoghan.

-Controversy surrounded the final leg of the season when Rob & Amber and Uchenna & Joyce arrived at the airport in San Juan.
+Controversy surrounded the final leg of the season when Rob and Amber and Uchenna and Joyce arrived at the airport in San Juan.
 They were both sold tickets for a flight leaving later than one whose gate was about to close.
-While Rob & Amber managed to get on this earlier departing flight, Uchenna & Joyce were shown through the gate as the boarding corridor between the gate and airplane began to shut.
-After a commercial break, the boarding corridor reopened to the gate to pick up Uchenna & Joyce.
-No explanation was given as to why the gate reopened, which has led to widespread speculation about intervention by the production staff.
-In the "Revisiting the Race" special feature on the Season 7 DVD, Uchenna, Rob, and host Phil Keoghan denied the accusations of intervention by the production crew.
+While Rob and Amber managed to get on this earlier departing flight, Uchenna and Joyce were shown through the gate as the boarding corridor between the gate and airplane began to shut.
+After a commercial break, the boarding corridor reopened to allow Uchenna and Joyce to board.
+No explanation was given as to why the gate reopened, which led to speculation about intervention by the production staff.
+In the "Revisiting the Race" special feature on the season 7 DVD, Uchenna, Rob, and Phil Keoghan denied the accusations of intervention by the production crew.
 Uchenna described his experience of finding the same airline agent at the gate who had previously informed him that there was no earlier available flight.
 Rob described Uchenna running around frantically trying to get onto the flight, which the final edited version of the show did not portray.
 Phil cited the fact that the decision to reopen the door rested solely with the pilot, and that intervention by the production crew would have resulted in someone leaking such information out.